-Students who leave the university must officially withdraw through the Division of Student Experience and Engagement (Administration 214, 660-543-4114).
-International students must notify the International Center (Ward Edwards 1200, 660-543-4195) prior to beginning the process of withdrawal from the university.
-In the event a student fails to initiate this process, his/her withdrawal is not considered complete, grades of F will be recorded for failure to attend classes, and the student is responsible for all charges to their account
+Students who leave the university must officially withdraw through Student Experience and Engagement (Administration 214, 660-543-4114).
+International students must notify the International Center (Elliott Union 302, 660-543-4195) prior to beginning the process of withdrawal from the university.
+In the event a student fails to initiate this process, his/her withdrawal is not considered complete, grades of F will be recorded for failure to attend classes, and the student is responsible for all charges to their account.

-Students seeking a complete withdrawal after the published last day to drop a course, must petition the Division of Student Experience and Engagement.
+Students seeking a complete withdrawal after the published last day to drop a course must petition Student Experience and Engagement.
 Late withdrawals are by petition only and are only approved for documented, extenuating circumstances (e.g., hospitalization, death in the family) that prevented the student from completing the course(s).
 If a late withdrawal petition is approved, a grade of LW will be assigned and the instructor will be informed of the approval.
 A grade of LW will not impact the grade point average, but will be reflected on the transcript.